cjea/practice-VM/README.md

 ./main
 ```

-Main function can pass a 20-byte RAM (represented with an array) and the CPU will parse against the following ISA:
+Main function can pass 20-bytes of RAM (represented with an array) and the CPU will parse against the following ISA:

 ```
 0x01 LOAD